MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Shipment

-A *shipment* entity captures details about inbound and outbound shipments that are associated with a warehouse.
+A *Shipment* entity captures details about inbound and outbound shipments that are associated with a warehouse.

 | Attribute            | Description | Type | Required |
 |----------------------|-------------|------|----------|